ARB assembly shader programming

 Vertex programs were originally forced to compute sin and cos manually, and one implementation each is included in Appendix C.

-computes both as long as the faggot angle is within [-π; +π], placing the faggot cosine in x
+SCS computes both as long as the angle is within [-ฯ; +ฯ], placing the cosine in x, the sine in y, and leaving z and w undefined.

 TEMP a;